 Freight shipping is a tricky and complicated process that involves numerous details and aspects for each mode of transportation.
 Full truckload shipping, also known as FTL shipping, is one of the most common modes of transportation.
 It is the total opposite of less than load shipping, or LTL.
 So, what exactly is a full truckload, and how can it benefit you?

-Full truckload shipping, referred as FTL, refers to a type of shipping mode that transports large shipments that take up more than half or all of a truck's capacity. freight shipping marketplace This method of shipping is commonly used for large cargo, time-sensitive shipments, or those who want their shipment to be transported in its entirely in the trailer.
+Full truckload shipping, referred as FTL, refers to a type of shipping mode that transports large shipments that take up more than half or all of a truck's capacity.
+Full Truck Load freight shipping This method of shipping is commonly used for large cargo, time-sensitive shipments, or those who want their shipment to be transported in its entirely in the trailer.

 The variety of truck options and the manner in which they are shipped is one of the best aspects of FTL Shipping.
 This allows for all types of freight in various shapes, sizes, and packaging.